-Sensorless Brushless DC Reference Software for White Goods
+Sensorless Brushless DC Reference Software for White Goods with Infineon XC16x processor

-Brushless DC in the White Goods and Appliances
+Brushless DC for White Goods and Appliances

 Targeted primarily to the design and development in the white goods industry, this BLDC reference software kit is meant to give the customer a ready to use platform: it is conceived to be used upon an Infineon Motor Control StarterKit, an hardware platform enabled to drive either Brushless, V/F Induction or Field Oriented Control software modules.

 The white goods & appliances market is widely deploying electronically-controlled motors to obtain better overall performance while maintaining competitive prices: it is certainly true that the brushless, commutated motor is more expensive when compared to its traditional brushed or induction counterpart; it requires dedicated control circuitry and a power conversion stage.

 However, the global result is an increase in the appliance’s thermal efficiency, thus leading to lower overall costs.